amoldwin/notes_benchmark/README.md

 # notes_benchmark
 MIMIC-III Benchmarks experiments incorporating clinical notes

-Creating the benchmark will follow the same instructions as the original MIMIC-III Benchmark, with one or two devitions.
+Creating the benchmark will follow the same instructions as the original MIMIC-III Benchmark, with one or two deviations.

 Run the scripts in the following order: